danyalfaro/Bot-Factory/README.md

 # BOT-O-MAT
-From the description of the project, I decided to tackle the challenge with web technologies such as HTML, CSS and Javascript.
-This decision was based on my understanding of the specifications which led me to design an easy to use application with Javascript taking care of all the logistics.
+Bot-o-Mat is a web application that consists of a "creator" of robots and assignment of tasks to said robots.
+It was created to show knowledge of fundamental javascript concepts.
 With just a small amount of libraries used, the application is very lightweight.
-Also, a great benefit of using web technologies is that my application is cross-platform.

-The application has a small alteration to the specifications provided which is worth mentioning.
-Since the tasks assigned to each bot are constant (5 tasks per bot), I decided to meassure the time it took to complete the set tasks instead of the amount of tasks completed.
-Also, each time to complete a task varies from bot to bot.
-A random variable value of time is added to each "eta" of the tasks per bot as to make some bots faster than others.

 ## Tutorial
 The application layout has 3 main sections.